 Disease – Moles are not known to carry dangerous diseases that may affect humans.

-Damage - This includes the obvious damage to lawns however underneath the soil are large areas that are burrowed through, drying out plant roots and eventually the runs may collapse and the lawn sinks.
-Moles will dislodge plants including Bulbs and shrubs, we have seen them destroy these by digging around the roots searching for grubs, drying out the roots.
-This is particularly destructive to conifers which generally die once the roots are left dry.
+Damage - This includes the obvious damage to lawns however underneath the soil are large areas that are burrowed through, drying out plant roots and eventually the runs may collapse and the lawn sink.
+Moles will dislodge plants and bulbs, digging around the roots searching for grubs.
+They is particularly destructive to conifers which often die off once the roots are left dry.

-Do Moles Bite? – Very rarely is anyone bitten by a mole, however they do have very sharp teeth and strong jaws for killing and eating so are capable of giving you a painful nip.
+Do Moles Bite? – Very rarely is anyone bitten by a mole, however they do have very sharp teeth and strong jaws so are capable of giving you a painful nip.

 Breeding Habits – The female mole gives birth to 3 to 6 young after a gestation period that lasts 4 or 6 weeks.
 They are born blind and with no hair.
 After 14 days of life, they begin to grow hair and around 22 days they gain vision and begin to move around more.
 The female looks after and feeds the young.
 The male taking no further part in their development.
 The young moles are suckled by their mother for one month.
 They reach sexual maturity when they are one year of age.
 Moles live 3 to 5 years, depending on area, climate and diet.

-We use traditional trapping methods and are one of the first members of The Traditional Moles Catchers Register, recognised for our experience in using traditional methods, we regularly have hundreds of traps set.
-We do not use fumigants or other toxic substances, our many years of experience means that we can always successfully clear a Mole infestation, whether they are in sandy gardens next to the beach, heavy clay , around Patios, Lakes or Ponds, we are never beaten, always gaining control quickly, discreetly and professionally.
-We do not under any circumstance poison moles, as there is no legal method and probably never will be due to the high risk of secondary poisoning.
+We use traditional trapping methods and were one of the first members of The Traditional Moles Catchers Register, recognised for our experience in using traditional methods, we regularly have hundreds of traps set.
+We do not use fumigants or other toxic substances, our many years of experience mean that we always guarantee to successfully clear a Mole infestation, whether they are in sandy gardens next to the beach, a 100 acre field, in heavy clay, around Patios, Lakes or Ponds, we are never beaten, always gaining control quickly, discreetly and professionally.